Snowflake-Labs/sfquickstarts/site/sfguides/src/end_to_end_machine_learning_with_dataiku/end_to_end_machine_learning_with_dataiku.md

 ![22](assets/sf-22-marketplace4a.png)

-Amazing! isn't  we have successfully tapped into live data collection of the most important, used, and high-quality datasets on the labor market and human resources on national and sub-national levels from a dozen of sources.
+Amazing!
+We have successfully tapped into live data collection of the most important, used, and high-quality datasets on the labor market and human resources on national and sub-national levels from a dozen of sources.

 We can find answers such as what is the number of initial claims for unemployment insurance in the US over time?